emackie9/tdps-downloader/README.md

 # tdps-downloader
 Scrapes David Pakman's website for links to today's full show and bonus show, then downloads them using [yt-dlp/yt-dlp](https://github.com/yt-dlp/yt-dlp) to local storage.
-Pass a date as the first argument to specify the day to download the show for, if null or it fails to parse it will default to today.
+Pass a date as the first argument to specify the day to download the show for, if null or it fails to parse it will default to `datetime.now()`.

 ## Environment Variables